MG4 EV: Reception

 The MG4 EV has received praise from several UK automotive publications for its balance between affordability, performance, and features.
-Top Gear highlighted the car's value, stating it "has range, charging, and zippy dynamics" at a lower price compared to competitors like the VW ID.3.
+Top Gear highlighted the car's value, stating it "has range, charging, and zippy dynamics" at a lower price compared to competitors like the Volkswagen ID.3.
 However, it noted that the seats could be uncomfortable for larger people, and the infotainment system stutters occasionally.
 Autocar commended its handling and ride quality but mentioned the cabin noise insulation could be better.
 The Auto Express review appreciated its affordability, with solid range and driving dynamics, but pointed out the lack of premium materials in the interior as a downside.

+Swedish publications M3, GP and DN noted many small software and hardware issues plaguing the car, for example inexplicable charging interruptions, buggy infotainment and buggy driver assist features.

 Sales

 In 2023, the MG4 is the second best-selling EV in the United Kingdom, below the Tesla Model Y. With 138,736 units exported from China, the MG4 EV was also the most exported Chinese EV in 2023.